-Karamo Brown is the show’s culture expert who engages the guests in important conversations about transforming their mindset (inner world) and their relationship to others (outer world).
+Karamo Brown is Queer Eye’s trusty culture expert.
+As such, he engages the show’s heroes in important conversations about transforming their mindset (inner world) and their relationship to others (outer world).

-Below are 7 of his tips on how to transform yourself, inside and out.
+Below are 7 of Karamo’s most empowering tips on how to transform yourself, inside and out.

 1. Stop “Coming Out” And Start “Letting People In”